Huisun317/SNN/README.md

 # SNN
 This repository contains the code/implementation results of our novel Stochastic Maximum principle approach for solving control problems using the SGD optimization procedure.

-The goal of this paper/project (under review in SIAM Journal of Numerical Analysis) is to solve the stochastic optimal control problem through the stochastic maximal principle (SMP) where the control is assumed to be time deterministic.
+The goal of this paper/project (under review in SIAM Journal of Numerical Analysis) is to solve the stochastic optimal control problem through the stochastic maximal principle (SMP) with application in deep learning where the control is assumed to be time deterministic.

 As usual, SMP relies on constructing the "adjoint process" $ (Y_t, Z_t)$ to find the optimal control which will in turn requires finding the numerical solution of these two processes.
 Solving these two 'functions' (Feyman-Kac) is not very efficient especially in high dimensions.
 Noticing that the true goal is to find the optimal control $u_t$ (or $u_{n}$ in the discretized case), we approximate $(Y_t, Z_t)$ with the one-trajectory approximation, and rely on the SGD algorithm to reach convergence in expectation.